-- How have public procurement corruption risks vis-à-vis contracts changed during the state of emergency time period compared to 5 years prior? - Do contracting authorities participating in an Integrity Pact display different corruption risks from the ones attached to other organisations?
+- How have public procurement corruption risks changed during the state of emergency time period compared to the 5 prior years? - Do contracting authorities participating in an Integrity Pact display different corruption risks compared to other organisations?

 The data used to build a specific corruption risk assessment for the pandemic-induced emergency period in Romania was collected from three publicly available official data sources: the Romanian government portal (Data.gov), from Romania's Electronic Public Procurement System (SEAP) and the EU Tenders Electronic Daily (TED).
 A key methodological aspect is that the collected dataset provides us with information on contracts 5 years prior to the emergency period.
 This enables us to build an adequate framework to statistically measure the risk of corruption in Romanian public procurement before and during the emergency period by calculating several corruption risks proxies that indicate the overall health of the public procurement system.
 The validity of selected indicators was tested by looking at the input-output relationships between process biases (inputs) and single bidding and supplier income share (outputs) and whether they contribute to outputs in line with the theoretical expectations of the corruption definition.
 The steps are outlined in the methods section.